kunnath/jiraa2a/README.md

 - Node.js 16+ with npm
 - JIRA account with API token
 - Docker and Docker Compose (for containerized deployment)

+### System Requirements

+For basic functionality:
+- 4GB RAM
+- 2 CPU cores
+- 1GB free disk space

+For optimal LLM performance (test case generation):
+- 8GB+ RAM recommended
+- 4 CPU cores recommended
+- 10GB+ free disk space for model storage

+### Performance Considerations

+When using the LLM features for test case generation:

+- The first run will download the deepseek-r1:8b model (~8GB)
+- Test case generation typically takes 5-15 seconds per request
+- Memory usage increases when actively using the LLM
+- For systems with limited resources, use the local Ollama approach

 ## Setup